 Numerous philosophy courses are designed to complement student majors in other fields including business, economics, computer science, art, film, music, theatre, criminal justice, legal studies, and the natural and social sciences.
-The philosophy department has advisement material available for students who wish to pursue an interest in philosophy in conjunction with these majors a minors.
+The philosophy department has advisement material available for students who wish to pursue an interest in philosophy in conjunction with these majors and minors.

-Graduates with a degree in Philosophy typically go on to careers in areas such as law, business, public service, ma creative writing.
+Graduates with a degree in Philosophy typically go on to careers in areas such as law, business, public service, and creative writing.

-The Fredonia Philosophical Society is a student initiated club organized for the purpose of holding extra-curricular discussions of a wide range of philosophical topics.
-The Freclonia Philosophical Society and the philosophy department co-sponsor external speakers of general interest.
+The Fredonia Philosophical Society is a student initiated club organized for the purpose of holding extracurricular discussions of a wide range of philosophical topics.
+The Fredonia Philosophical Society and the philosophy department cosponsor external speakers of general interest.
 All meetings are open to any interested individuals.